xAnTuA/WasteOfSpace/standards/HSBM/README.md

 # Handshake Standard Between Microcontrollers (HSBM)

-An minimal, universal handshake between two microcontrollers providing
+A minimal and universal handshake between two microcontrollers, ensuring successful and intentional communication.

 >[!NOTE]
->will be referred as an "mcu" now on
+>Microcontroller will be referred as an "mcu" now on

 ## Rules of implementation